wathipol-sandbox/KauriTestTask/README.md

 [Redoc Docs](https://kauri-test.wathipol.sa.com/redoc)

-> Google Cloud Run **Not** the best solution to run ASGI application with background workers

 ### API usage:

 After successful launch of the application, interactive documentation will be available along the path: ```{host}/docs``` or ```{host}/redoc```